Updated October 23, 2019

 Part of basic orchid care is making sure the plant gets the right nutrients it needs to grow.
-Once or twice a month I fertilize my orchids with 1/4 teaspoon of Schultz Orchid Food dissolved in a gallon of tap water.
+I fertilize my orchids weakly, weekly with 1/2 scoop MSU Feed Me!
+Orchid Food [paid link] dissolved in a gallon of tap water.
 So the next item on my list is…

 I bought a $.99 gallon of spring water at my local grocery store.
 Once I drank all the water, I began using the container to mix and store my orchid fertilizer.
 Cheap, simple, and effective.

-Bamboo stakes are essential for supporting flower spikes upright when they begin to emerge from the base of your orchid.
-Staking spikes helps keep the plant from falling over once the blooms open up – they can get really top heavy!
+Bamboo stakes [paid link] are essential for supporting flower spikes upright when they begin to emerge from the base of your orchid.
+Staking spikes helps keep the plant from falling over once the blooms open up—they can get really top heavy!
 Upright spikes also just make for a more attractive flower display.

 Flower Spike Clips/Twist-Ties

 You’ll need these items to secure the flower spike to the bamboo stake.
 You can get really cutesy flower, bee, butterfly, or dragonfly clips [paid link] in all sorts of different colors, or you can just use plain old twist-ties.
 Whatever floats your boat.

 It may sound like a lot of stuff to have around, but the best part about these items is that you don’t have to spend a lot of money on them.
 In fact, you may already have most of these things on hand already.
 A little resourcefulness goes a long way!